tmihoc/terraform-provider-juju/docs-rtd/tutorial.md

 - A workstation, e.g., a laptop, that has sufficient resources to launch a virtual machine with 4 CPUs, 8 GB RAM, and 50 GB disk space.

 **What you'll do:**
-- Set up an isolated test environment with Multipass and the `charm-dev` blueprint, which will provide all the necessary tools and configuration for the tutorial (a localhost machine cloud and Kubernetes cloud, Juju, etc.). *Note: The tutorial focuses on Juju charm deployment, making how to bootstrap a Juju controller on a specific cloud out-of-scope.*
+- Set up an isolated test environment with Multipass and the `charm-dev` blueprint, which will provide all the necessary tools and configuration for the tutorial (a localhost machine cloud and Kubernetes cloud, Juju, etc.).

-- Plan, deploy, and maintain a chat service based on Mattermost and backed by PostgreSQL on a local Kubernetes cloud with Juju.
+- Plan, then deploy, configure, and scale a chat service based on Mattermost and backed by PostgreSQL on a local Kubernetes cloud with Juju.
 ----------

 ## Set up an isolated test environment